Ph.D., Princeton University

 Prior to joining UMass Law, Dean Mitnick taught Torts, Administrative Law, Professional Responsibility, and Scholarly Legal Writing at the Thomas Jefferson School of Law, where he also served as Associate Dean for Academic Affairs for six years and was twice recognized as Teacher of the Year by the student body; Legal Research and Writing at the University of Wisconsin Law School; and Constitutional Interpretation and Civil Liberties as a graduate student at Princeton University.

 Dean Mitnick has also served as an outside reviewer for the American Political Science Review, as a member of the Law & Society Dissertation Prize Committee, been named a Top Attorney by the San Diego Daily Transcript, and received research fellowships from Princeton University and the Mellon Foundation.
 His doctoral dissertation was published in book form as Rights, Groups, and Self-Invention: Group-Differentiated Rights in Liberal Theory (Ashgate Publishing Ltd., 2006).
 Dean Mitnick is also the author of several peer-reviewed journal and student-edited law review articles, including Three Models of Group-Differentiated Rights, which was selected for inclusion in the Columbia, Georgetown, UCLA and USC Law & Humanities Junior Scholar Workshop.
-His article on procedural due process and reputational harm was recently cited in an opinion by the Supreme Court of New Hampshire.
+His article on procedural due process and reputational harm has been cited by the New Hampshire and Vermont Supreme Courts.

 Rights, Groups, and Self-Invention: Group-Differentiated Rights in Liberal Theory (Ashgate Publishing Ltd., 2006).

 Rights, in Encyclopedia of Political Thought (Michael Gibbons, ed., Blackwell Publishing Ltd.) (forthcoming, 2014).